-In almost wedding we photograph, if we have a schedule go awry, it is almost always during the family photos.
-There are few things to keep in mind with family photographs, to help keep your guests excited, and YOU stress free.
+In almost every wedding we photograph, if a schedule goes awry, it is almost always during the family photos.
+There are few things to keep in mind with family photographs, to help keep your guests excited, energized, and YOU stress free.

 Your photographer should have an active role in planning your schedule, whether that's through consultations with you or with your wedding planner, if you have one.
 Family photos can generally be captured in around 2 minutes per grouping, but there are a couple of exceptions to this, talked about later on.